 The Federal Energy Management Program (FEMP) provides acquisition guidance and Federal efficiency requirements for fluorescent luminaires.
-Federal laws and executive orders mandate that agencies meet these efficiency requirements in all procurement and acquisition actions that are not specifically exempted by law.
+Federal laws and requirements mandate that agencies meet these efficiency requirements in all procurement and acquisition actions that are not specifically exempted by law.

 Meeting Energy Efficiency Requirements for Fluorescent Luminaires